mbensmida/sphinx-poc/docs/Manage-Documents.rst

 features are set in the **Admin** view by default, or your administrator can enable them for any specific views.

-.. note:: This part is mostly for administrators who have right to access the :ref:`Content Administration <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration>` page where extended actions can be activated.
+.. note:: This part is mostly for administrators who have right to access the :ref:`Content Administration <ContentAdministration>` page where extended actions can be activated.

 The followings are additional actions which are not accessible in the **List** and **Icons** views, but are set by default in the **Admin**